⚡ Quick Answer

 Common issues include:

-That’s why only a handful of clear mascaras even belong in a curl-focused guide like this.
-The rest aren’t bad — they’re just designed for grooming, not curl retention.
+That’s why only a handful of clear mascaras even work for curl.
+The rest aren’t bad — they’re just built for grooming, not retention.

 Why Curl Still Drops (Even With a “Good” Clear Mascara)

-This part matters, because curl can still disappear even when the formula itself is decent — and that doesn’t always mean you chose wrong.
+Curl can still drop even when the formula itself is decent — and that doesn’t always mean you chose wrong.

 A few everyday factors quietly undo curl:

-- Humidity softens set formulas faster than you’d expect
+- Humidity softens the set faster than expected

 - Oily lids or lash roots relax curl over time